Skip to content

 At the end of the previous chapter, One More Sway is canonized in 1996.
 Eight years after the genre's oral birth, the word Bouyon has a stable label, a recognized repertoire, a grammar that the Dominican youth can recognize with their eyes closed.
 But once the grammar is laid, one question remains open: who takes over?

 WCK does not disappear.
 The band will keep existing through the 2010s and beyond.
 But between 1996 and 1999, its carnival energy fades.
 The studio laboratory takes the lead over festive urgency.
-Programming becomes more complex, arrangements more intricate, tracks more thought for attentive listening than for collective dance.
+Programming becomes more complex, arrangements more intricate, titles more thought for attentive listening than for collective dance.
 One More Sway had that double regime — regular enough for the TR-505, sung enough for the street.
-The tracks that follow at the end of the 90s tilt toward studio listening, and the street feels it.
+The titles that follow at the end of the 90s tilt toward studio listening, and the street feels it.

 Cornell "Fingers" Phillip, the keyboard-prod architect of the WCK core, will later publicly state what many sense at the time.
 In an interview in Dominica News Online, he criticizes the Bouyon shift toward a carnival aesthetic he sees as too dominated by chant: "too much chant chant chant in bouyon".
 The phrase stuck.
 It speaks to the tension running through the late 90s — between the WCK ideal of a balanced kitchen (instrumental + vocal + machine) and the carnival reality that wants choruses, sound, trucks, voice.